ruthvik2424/Kubernetes-Cluster-Setup-and-Configuration/README.md

 **By the end of this project, you'll have successfully created a Kubernetes cluster on Ubuntu 20.04 using VMware Workstation.
 This will provide you with a platform to deploy, manage, and scale containerized applications with ease.**

+## Prerequisites
+## Before you start, ensure you have the following:
+Two Ubuntu 20.04 Vm's Up and Running one for Master Node one for Worker Node.
+Good Internet Connection For Downloading Packages and Updates.

 # Steps to Install and Set Up Your Own Kubernetes Cluster

 ## Disable Firewall and Swap